zoxpx/pxdocs/README.md

 ```
 ./hugo.sh --help
 ```
 For the rest of this document - interchange the `hugo` command for `./hugo.sh` if you are running inside Docker.

+For e.g to start the docs website locally using this script use: `./hugo.sh server`

 ### development server